Antolius/deployments-and-disasters/content/scenarios/event-handler-dev.md

 draft: true
 ---

 You are a developer working on `⚙️ Event Handler` service and maintaining `📬️ Events Queue` and `📊️ Stats Database`.
-These are important, as click rate statistics are what clients are paying from.
-On the other hand, calculating these rates is the one flow which clients don't interact directly with, allowing for some lenience.
+These are important, as click rate statistics are what clients are paying from. **Your main responsibility is to make sure all paying clients get accurate click rate statistics at the end of the month.**
 <!--more-->

 ## What you know